Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/types/scene.rst

 .. hint::

-   Its best not add a scene strip for the scene you're currently editing.
+   Its best not add a scene strip for the scene you are currently editing.
    While this is supported, it can be confusing when changing the start and end frame.